Choosing the right sensors to use (HTML)

 Sensors let your app know the relationship between a device and the physical world around it.
-Sensors can tell you the direction, orientation, and movement of the device.
-These sensors can help make your game, augmented reality app, or utility app more useful and interactive by providing a unique form of input, such as using the motion of the device to arrange the characters on the screen or to simulate the user being in a cockpit with the device as the steering wheel.
+Sensors can tell your app the direction, orientation, and movement of the device.
+These sensors can help make your game, augmented reality app, or utility app more useful and interactive by providing a unique form of input, such as using the motion of the device to arrange the characters on the screen or to simulate being in a cockpit and using the device as the steering wheel.

-As a general rule, decide from the outset whether your app will depend exclusively on sensors, or if sensors will just offer an additional control mechanism for you app.
+As a general rule, decide from the outset whether your app will depend exclusively on sensors or if sensors will just offer an additional control mechanism.
 For example, a driving game using a device as a virtual steering wheel could alternatively be controlled through an on-screen GUI – this way, the app works regardless of the sensors available on the system.
-A marble tilt maze, on the other hand, could be coded to only work on systems that have the appropriate sensors.
-You must make the strategic choice of whether to fully rely on sensors or not.
+On the other hand, a marble tilt maze could be coded to only work on systems that have the appropriate sensors.
+You must make the strategic choice of whether to fully rely on sensors.
 Note that a mouse/touch control scheme trades immersion for greater control.

 The following diagrams illustrate:

 - V1 = Vector 1 = Force due to gravity

 - V2 = Vector 2 = -Z axis of device chassis (points out of back of screen)